 The latest news and insight on the current state of U.S. Ports, including infrastructure investment, new services, labor issues, and global trade volumes.

-Container shipping lines in the Westbound Transpacific Stabilization Agreement have announced a new round of incremental dry cargo rate increases
+Container shipping lines in the Westbound Transpacific Stabilization Agreement are recommending a further round of incremental rate increases to dry and selected refrigerated commodities

 Posted 04/10 · 11:28 AM · LM Editorial

 As the economy continues to show moderate signs of growth, the monthly Port Tracker report by the National Retail Federation (NRF) and Hackett Associates expects import cargo volumes at U.S. ports to post a 3.2 percent annual gain in April.

 Posted 04/10 · 10:16 AM · LM Editorial

 March shipments at 1.094 were up 2.1 percent compared to February and down 1.3 percent compared to March 2011.
 Expenditures at 2.317 were up 1.0 percent compared to February and up 4.3 percent compared to March 2011.